 Financial year means the year ending 30 April in each year.

-General Meeting means any general meeting including the annual or any special general meeting of the Branch.
+General Meeting means any general meeting including the Annual General Meeting (AGM) or any Special General Meeting (SGM) of the Branch.

 Individual Members means Direct Members and any registered members of Affiliated Clubs and any other membership category defined in SLSQ by-laws.